Reformatory district

 Nature and History at the Reformatory Lands

-by Marlene, almost 2 years ago
+by Marlene, over 2 years ago

 I am a bird watcher and since moving to Guelph about 20 years ago, I have been visiting the Reformatory district regularly in search of birds.
 Many other birders use the area as well during all four seasons of the year.
 In fact, in mid-April 2022, a very rare Warbler for Wellington County- a Yellow-throated Warbler- showed up in the area of the Superintendent’s House and stayed for over a week.
 Many birders came from other areas in Ontario to view this rarity.